arunabh98/arunabh98.github.io/_posts/2025-04-25-multi-agent-ai-financial-planning.md

 subtitle: "Using Autogen's MagenticOne Framework to Build an Experimental AI System for Financial Analysis and Planning"
 date: 2025-04-25 10:00:00 -0800
 categories: [projects, ai]
-tags: [agents, ai, llm, financial-planning, autogen, magneticone, project]
+tags: [multi-agent, ai, financial-planning, autogen]
 excerpt: "An experiment using specialized AI agents, orchestrated to work together and provide more comprehensive insights than a single Large Language Model (LLM) might provide alone."
 author: Arunabh Ghosh
 toc: true